Uchida16104/XenPi/README.md

 # XenPi
-This is an application I developed by Sonic Pi and Processing for playing microtonal performance.
+This is an application I developed by Sonic Pi, Processing, and Hydra for playing microtonal performance.

 ## Required environment
 <details>